rollup/rollupjs.org/guide/en/07-tools.md

 ### Gulp

-Rollup returns promises which are understood by gulp so integration is easy.
+Rollup returns Promises which are understood by gulp so integration is relatively painless.

-The syntax is very similar to the configuration file, but the properties are split across two different operations, corresponding to the [JavaScript API](guide/en#javascript-api):
+The syntax is very similar to the configuration file, but the properties are split across two different operations corresponding to the [JavaScript API](guide/en#javascript-api):

 ```js
 const gulp = require('gulp');